The Sample Complexity of Auctions with Side Information: Extensions

 \section{Extensions}

-In this section, we will explain how to use the techniques developed in this paper to show sample complexity upper bounds for several natural extensions of the settings discussed in the main text.
-A summary of the results in the extended settings is presented in Table~\ref{tab:extensions-cr} and Table~\ref{tab:extensions-signal}.
-Next, we will present a brief introduction of these extensions.
-Then, in Section~\ref{app:extension_noniid} and Section~\ref{app:extension_signal}, we will sketch the key differences in the algorithm and the analysis of the extensions compared to those in the main text.
+An earlier version of this paper section sketched how to use the techniques developed in this paper to show sample complexity upper bounds for several natural extensions of the settings discussed in the Section~\ref{sec:no_signal} and Section~\ref{sec:signal}.
+We omit these extensions in the current version since these bounds are subsumed by subsequent works.
+Instead, we briefly summarize the technical ingredients developed in this paper and the scopes in which they hold.
+We also introduce a new ingredient called Mapping Viewpoint that is necessary for generalizing our techniques to derive sample complexity upper bounds for problems in the downward-closed setting in the \crmodel.

-\paragraph{Matroid Constraint.} In this setting, the seller may serve a subset of buyers $S$ that is independent w.r.t.\ to a matroid (e.g., \cite{HR09}).
-Let $\mat$ denote the set of subsets of buyers that can be served simultaneously.

-\paragraph{Downward-closed Constraint.} In this setting, the subsets of buyers that the seller can serve simultaneously is downward-closed, i.e., if serving a subset of buyers $S$ is feasible then serving any subsets of $S$ is also feasible.
-We will assume without loss of generality that serving any single buyer is feasible.
-Again, let $\mat$ denote the set of subsets of buyers that can be served simultaneously.
-For regular distributions, the key technical ingredient is showing that Lemma \ref{lem:tailbound_regular} generalizes to any single-parameter mechanism design problem with downward-closed constraint and regular value distributions.
-The proof is deferred to Section~\ref{app:tailboundgeneral}.